The Irritable Vegan

 Recipe FAQ's

-Many people assume that it’s the tomatoes in ketchup that make it limited on a low FODMAP diet.
+Many people assume that the tomatoes in ketchup make it limited on a low FODMAP diet.
 The Monash app tells us that canned tomatoes are safe up to 100 g.
 They become moderate for fructose in portions over 190 g.
-So unless you’re drowning your food in sauce, it’s not only the main ingredient in ketchup that we need to worry about.
+So unless you're drowning your food in sauce, it's not only the main ingredient in ketchup that we need to worry about.

-As with most prepackaged foods on a low FODMAP diet, this means that we need to use our label reading skills to try to decipher the possible source, (lol) of those fructans and other potential high FODMAP ingredients.
-The things we need to watch out for when choosing which ketchup we can eat on a low FODMAP diet include:
+As with most prepackaged foods on a low FODMAP diet, we need to use our label reading skills to decipher the possible source, (lol) of those fructans and other potential high FODMAP ingredients.

 • onion